wiseman-timelord/Chat-VulkanLlama/README.md

 ### USAGE: (including unteseted linux)
 1) Download the package, extract somewhere on drive, to its own folder, then open folder in, explorer on Admin account or shell with Admin rights.
 2) For Windows users, install requirements by double clicking `WinInstall.bat` or run `wsl pip install -r requirements.txt`.
 (For Linux users run `pip install -r requirements.txt`.)
-2) Download models such as "https://huggingface.co/TheBloke/llama2_7b_chat_uncensored-GGML", then copy files with "*.bin" extention into the "./models" folder, note the required "config.json" is already in the "./models" folder.
+2) Download models such as "https://huggingface.co/TheBloke/llama2_7b_chat_uncensored-GGML", we only need 1 of the "*.bin" files for it to work not all of them, then copy chosen files with "*.bin" extention into the "./models" folder, note the required "config.json" is already in the "./models" folder.
 5) For Windows users, double click the `Llama2Robot.bat` or run `wsl python3 main.py`. ( For Linux users, run `python3 main.py` and ensure to use 85 columns for the window ).
 *) For Windows ueser, optionally, hold down crtl and scroll your mouse wheel, to resize the window to your liking.